-For over a decade, MAREA has been a vibrant contributor in the renewable energy and sustainability community.
+For nearly 15 years, MAREA has been a vibrant contributor in the renewable energy and sustainability community.
 We have impacted the lives and work of families, businesses and students, with our training and hands-on workshops, renewable energy installations, festivals, educational resources and events, and grassroots advocacy that has helped shape public policy.
 We are happy to share with you this brief list of highlights of all we have accomplished…so far!

 Every step has been a group effort involving volunteers, donors and often partner organizations.
 Thank you for your continued support.
 Together, we are doing good things!

 MAREA has helped thousands of homeowners and small businesses successfully go solar, with educational resources including our Directory of Pennsylvania Solar Installers, our online calculator SunnyMoney for estimating costs and benefits of solar electric installations, our film Saving Solar: Keeping the Lights on with Battery Backup, and our publication, Pennsylvania Homeowner’s Guide to Solar Electricity.
 MAREA speakers regularly support community events, including STEM programs for school children and young girls, corporate sustainability events, senior and community centers, and regional conferences, festivals and expos.